Support for Parents and Carers

 We have lots of practical advice and tips on supporting your child - from how to encourage your child to open up about their feelings to dealing with mental health services.
 No matter what you and your child are going through, things can get better.

-We also have our Parents Helpline who can provide advice and support if you're worried about a child or young person.
+We also have our Parent/Carer Helpline who can provide advice and support if you're worried about a child or young person.

 Action for Children

-Advice and activities to support children and parents with their mental health and emotional wellbeing.
+Advice and activities to support children and parents and carers with their mental health and emotional wellbeing.